Suffolk County Child Custody Lawyer Providing Guidance for Clients Dealing With Child Custody Matters in New York

 A judge may consider many factors and weigh them to see how they affect the child.
 Some of those factors include the mental and physical health and stability of each parent, the parenting skills of each parent, whether either parent has a history of addiction or domestic violence, the home environment of each parent, and other factors such as each parent’s work schedule and their ability to provide for the child’s basic needs.
 While the courts prefer to keep both parents involved with raising the child by awarding joint custody whenever possible, the best interest of the child standard can also be used to make sole custody decisions in cases where having contact with a parent may be detrimental to the child’s physical or emotional well-being.

-Can a Child Decide Which Parent to Live With in New York?
+Can A Child Decide Which Parent To Live With In New York?

 A common question many child custody clients have concerns the ability of the child to choose which parent he or she wants to live with.
 In New York, children who are considered mature enough to be interviewed by the judge – usually at the age of 12 or older – may express their preference for which parent they would rather live with.
 However, the final decision is still up to the judge, and the judge may or may not go along with what the child prefers.
 Of course, parents who are in agreement may take into consideration their child’s desires and can include that in their settlement agreement if they have one.